iotaledger/iota-wiki/internal/learn/wallets/firefly-faq-and-troubleshooting.md

 ### Can I put my 24 words from the Ledger into Firefly to see/use my funds with Firefly?

-You can, but it is not recommended because it circumvents the hardware wallet security model completely and is therefore strongly advised against it!
+You can, but it is not recommended because it circumvents the hardware wallet security model entirely and is therefore strongly advised against it!

-### If I follow the Ledger migration procedures, can I migrate the Ledger accounts that have been created with the 25th "word" passphrase?

-The 25th word can be used with your Ledger, and Firefly will still find your tokens.

 ## Profiles and wallets